Toggle Menu

 I have:

-- Advised the GAO on how to improve federally funded research.
+• Advised the Government Accountability Office on how to improve federally funded research.

 I have a Ph.D. in education policy from the University of Arkansas, where I studied econometrics, statistics, and program evaluation; a J.D. with honors from Harvard Law School, where I was an editor of the Harvard Law Review; and bachelor’s and master’s degrees from the University of Georgia.

 I have been a reviewer for Science, Bioinformatics, and BMJ.
-I’m on the executive committee of the Harvard Multi-Regional Clinical Trials Center.
+I’m on the board of the Berkeley Initiative for Transparency in the Social Sciences, the Science Foundation, and Neuromatch.